 Sena 30K top feature allows communication up to 1.2 miles, and Bluetooth connectivity is included, combining all audio-related elements from the smartphone.

-The product is powered by batteries which do not drain out in a short time.
+These batteries do not drain out in a short time.
 It lasts up to 13 hours of talk time.
-The battery can be recharged if you connect it to the 12V battery on the bike while riding.
+The battery can be recharged if you connect it to the 12V charger connected to the battery on the bike while riding.

 As passionate as you are towards biking, so would it be listening to music?
 Cardo has partnered with JBL, the giants in speakers, and ensures a smooth listening experience to the biker.